Wednesday Evening Walks

 Come and enjoy the abundance of spring flowers.
 We should also see many birds.

-Meet at Niagara College, 135 Taylor Rd., NOTL, at the south-east corner of the back parking lot near the greenhouse.
+Meet at the Niagara College, 135 Taylor rd., NOTL, at the south-east corner of the back parking lot near the greenhouse.

 On the Wetland Ridge Trail, we will find marsh birds, turtles, and frogs.